What is Data Management Platform (DMP) and How Does It Work

 But first, let’s sort things out.

-Data Management Platform (DMP for short) is a type of centralized tech platform that gathers data from a set of sources, segments it to predetermined categories and further transfers in order to attain certain goals of a marketing campaign.
+Data Management Platform (DMP for short) is a type of centralized tech platform that gathers data from a set of sources, segments it to predetermined categories, and further transfers in order to attain certain goals of a marketing campaign.

-To put it simply, Data Management Platform is one of the foundations of Ad Tech operation.
+To put it simply, the Data Management Platform is one of the foundations of Ad Tech operation.
 It is one big dashboard of tools that gives you the big picture of what is going on with your efforts and provides instruments to turn the tide to your benefit.

 DMP control panel is basically a war room where you can check the status of the situation and plan your next moves.

 The end result of its DMP process is more efficient and precise targeting to the target audience that generates conversions that in turn enhance ROI from ad spending.
-Which is a very important thing because gestation and hesitation are rather destructive approaches in marketing.
+This is a very important thing because gestation and hesitation are rather destructive approaches in marketing.